Understanding UX metrics for website success

 UES captures how much effort users feel they spent accomplishing their goal.
 Ask immediately after task completion: "How much effort did you personally have to put forth to handle your request?"

 Why it matters: 94% of customers reporting low effort expressed intention to repurchase, while 81% of those facing high effort intended to spread negative word-of-mouth.
-Lower effort correlates strongly with higher satisfaction and retention.
+Lower effort correlates strongly with higher satisfaction and retention, which is especially significant when you're competing against tools or manual processes buyers already know.

 Feature adoption rate tracks the percentage of users who try a new feature within a given timeframe.